trainML/examples/inference/s3_triggered/README.md

-This tutorial is designed to demonstrate how you can provision trainML resources programmatically based on events occurring in other environments.
+This example is designed to demonstrate how you can provision trainML resources programmatically based on events occurring in other environments.
 It uses AWS S3's [Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html) with [Lambda](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html).
 Other cloud providers have similar capabilities.

-In the tutorial, we will use cloudformation to create an S3 bucket that will invoke a Lambda function when new images are loaded into the `/incoming` folder.
+In the example, we will use cloudformation to create an S3 bucket that will invoke a Lambda function when new images are loaded into the `/incoming` folder.
 This Lambda function will create a [trainML Inference Job](https://docs.trainml.ai/getting-started/running-inference/) to evaluate the images with a pretrained model and save the predicted image classes back to the `/processed` folder in the same S3 bucket.

-The code for this tutorial is located here: https://github.com/trainML/examples/tree/master/inference/s3_triggered

-Executing the tutorial once should cost less than $0.01 in trainML cost.
+Executing the example once should cost less than $0.01 in trainML cost.
 All AWS resources should be included in the [AWS Free Tier](https://aws.amazon.com/free), but additional costs may apply.

 ### Prerequisites

-Before beginning this tutorial, ensure that you have satisfied the following prerequisites.
+Before beginning this example, ensure that you have satisfied the following prerequisites.

 - A valid [trainML account](https://auth.trainml.ai/login?response_type=code&client_id=536hafr05s8qj3ihgf707on4aq&redirect_uri=https://app.trainml.ai/auth/callback) with a non-zero [credit balance](https://docs.trainml.ai/reference/billing-credits/)
 - The local connection capability [prerequisites](https://docs.trainml.ai/reference/connection-capability/#prerequisites)